kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-workloads-multiple-namespaces.md

 ## Expose and access your workloads in multiple namespaces

-Follow the instruction to expose and access your unsecured instance of the HttpBin service and unsecured sample Function.
+Follow the instructions to expose and access your unsecured instance of the HttpBin service and unsecured sample Function.

 1. Create a Namespace for the HttpBin service and export its value as an environment variable.
 Run: